chkp-stuartgreen/cloudguard-waf-demo/README.md

 ## Instructions:

 * Clone the repository
+* If you are planning to use a DNS entry for your hostname - you'll need to pass this in the .env file.
+You can also add your token here, or define it at runtime as per below.
 * From a machine with docker and docker-compose installed, run:
 ```
 export TOKEN=<your agent token>